 All students of Czocha are loaned a black school robe with coloured stripes according to the Year of your character: white for Juniors, red for Sophomores and gold for Seniors.
 They are loose-fitting and come in the following sizes: S, M, L, XL and XXL, with the XXL being big enough for mostly anyone.
 You will also be provided a House tie in your House colour: purple for Libussa, orange for Durentius, blue for Faust, green for Molin and red for Sendivogius.
 Juniors will receive their ties after being sorted into Houses.
 Robes and ties are mandatory to wear during the school day, from the beginning of the first class until the after-school announcements, but it’s also common to keep them on for the entire day.
 After all, it also helps Staff to recognize which Year and House you are in.
 The Staff itself, of course, has no such limitations.
 They wear whatever they please whenever they please.

-- A bed to sleep in with pillow, blanket and linens.
+A bed to sleep in with a pillow, blanket and linens.

 What you have to bring

-- Passport, if you’re traveling internationally, and other travel documents.
+Passport, if you’re travelling internationally, and other travel documents.

 Optional things that may be nice to have